briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     extend the three-year time limit in section 124.38 of the Codified Ordinances for the same period of time.
-There shall be no bar or limit to an assessment against a taxpayer that fails to file a return subject to assessment as required by sections 124.27 to 124.41 of the Codified Ordinances, or that files a fraudulent return.
+There shall be no bar or limit to an assessment against a taxpayer that fails to file a return subject to assessment as required by [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances, or that files a fraudulent return.
 The Tax Commissioner shall give the taxpayer assessed written notice of the assessment as provided in section 5703.37 of the Revised Code.
 With the notice, the Tax Commissioner shall provide instructions on how to petition for reassessment and request a hearing on the petition.

 2. _(B)_ Unless the taxpayer assessed files with the Tax Commissioner within sixty (60) days after service of the notice of assessment, either personally or